What are the different challenges when recycling components and securing data?

 In looking at the benefits of public storage facilities, it’s easy for decision makers to jump upon the cheaper cost and lack for needed hardware maintenance.
 The storage methodology is also scalable with the purchase of more available data limits.

 Private data storage poses a different avenue of strengths and weaknesses.
-A firm dealing with sensitive data, consider health records, may need to keep all their data on company owned hardware.
+A firm dealing with sensitive data may need to keep all their data on company owned hardware.
 In doing this, the firm purchases or leases hardware which is hosted at a dedicated datacenter and linked via the firm’s API software interface.

 This level of security comes at a price.
 The company is responsible for hardware cost, be it maintenance of the present system or the need to add more hardware for higher data storage levels.
 The eventual decommissioning of the datacenter hardware also lingers as an added end-of-life cost.
 The hybrid system takes public and private hosting methods and blends them into a cost-efficient model.